Jones urges funds to prioritise member services

 The superannuation industry will be judged by its member services rather than how effectively it accumulates wealth, according to Stephen Jones.

 “This is a key metric for its success.
 A metric – might I add – that it has generally hit out of the park.
-But more and more, this is not going to be the only marker against which success is judged,” he warned.
+But more and more, this is not going to be the only marker against which success is judged,” he said.

 Namely, he referred to the objective of super, which has been highly debated in the sector.
 The Superannuation (Objective) Bill aims to enshrine the objective of super being “to preserve savings to deliver income for a dignified retirement, alongside government support, in an equitable and sustainable way”.

 “This is a key strategic priority for ASIC as well and they will continue to work across industry to hold funds to account.
-Members are going to want help to meet their retirement goals, to be in the right products and to be supported when things go wrong,” Jones continued.
+Members are going to want help to meet their retirement goals, to be in the right products and to be supported when things go wrong,” Jones said.

 “Upon coming to government, the standard was not good enough.
 Pleasingly, this has started to turn around as funds have dedicated time and resources to lifting their performance.”